dan-osull/rob/README.md

-Is your SSD full of games that you don't want to delete?
+**Is your SSD full of games that you don't want to delete?**

-Do you have a slow or metered internet connection that means it's impractical to uninstall and re-download games at will?
+**Do you have a slow or metered internet connection and it's impractical to re-download games at will?**

 `rob` is a command line tool for Windows that frees up space on your SSD by moving data to a library of folders on another disk.